 A: Older CZ 75s and 85s have a curved magazine brake flat spring installed so that the mags have to be physically removed from the magwell.
 In recent years, a flat magazine brake spring has replaced this, meaning magazines on current production pistols fall free.
 The old style brake can be replaced with a flat brake to allow magazines to drop free.

 A: CZ rifles feature a “dovetailed square bridge” design, this means the receiver has a large dovetail on both the front and rear bridge.
 To mount a scope you simply mount the ring right to the rifle, one of the most stable systems around.
-Rings are available from CZ-USA, Warne and Alaska Arms.
+Rings are available from CZ-USA, Warne, Leupold, Alaska Arms and more.

 A: Black polycoat is an electrostaticly-applied powder coating that is then oven cured to a hard shell.
 The coating is applied over a phosphate finish which is very corrosion resistant in itself, the parts are then racked, given a negative charge and sprayed.
-This charged attraction literally draws the coating to the parts, giving the parts a uniform finish and reducing overspray.
+This charged attraction literally draws the coating to the parts, reducing overspray.
 The parts are cured in an oven, producing a tough finish that meets Mil.
 Spec.

 A: Yes, the assembly notch should be able to “time” to about the 7 O’clock position when turned in hand tight, then back it off to line the notch up with the spring plug and assemble per the owners manual.